The Origins of the Second World War: Origins

 Taylor had previously written The Struggle for Mastery in Europe 1848–1918.
 As he later wrote in his autobiography:

 I wanted to be writing something and decided that I could carry on my diplomatic history from the point where the Struggle for Mastery left off.
 I had, I thought, done most of the research work needed by reviewing the various books of memoirs and the volumes of German and British diplomatic documents as they came out.
 At that time no original sources were available: no cabinet minutes or papers, no Chiefs of Staff records, only more or less formal documents from the Foreign Office with very occasional minutes.
 This extraordinary paucity, as it seems now, makes my book a period piece of limited value.
+(Note: But a common theme among the book's critics (Trevor-Roper: "ignores essential evidence"; Mason: "based upon a very imperfect knowledge of the economic history", and (in a note) "There are regrettably few references") was that Taylor had neglected sources already available.
+H W Koch wrote that "it does bear the hallmarks of a rapidly executed intellectual exercise".)

 Since 1947, he had read fifteen volumes of British diplomatic documents, eight volumes of German diplomatic documents and one volume of Italian diplomatic documents, all of them covering the 1930s.
 However, according to Kathleen Burk's biography of Taylor, he did not read Adolf Hitler's Mein Kampf until after writing the book.

 Taylor supported the Campaign for Nuclear Disarmament, one of whose arguments was that an unintended war brought about by accident could cause a nuclear war and the end of human civilisation.
 In Taylor's view, if the Second World War could start by accident, so could a Third.
 He also was opposed to the idea that it was necessary for the Western powers to take a tough stand against the Soviet Union as failure to take a similar stand against Nazi Germany had led to war.